allanShady/nlw-happy/README.md

 # Happy
-Web and mobile react app to easily locate orphanages next to you for a visit and let the children happy. from Next Level Week 12.10.2020 [rocketseat](https://rocketseat.com.br/)
+React app to easily locate orphanages next to you for a visit and let the children happy. from Next Level Week 12.10.2020 [rocketseat](https://rocketseat.com.br/)

-### To dos Day 1
-- [x] Set up dev enviroment
-- [x] Presantations and how duplicate the app prototypes figma file.
-- [x] React overview
-- [x] Create landing page using react, also css file
-- [x] Create orphanagesMap page, also css file
-- [x] Sign up [mapbox](https://www.mapbox.com/) and configure access key
-- [x] Add mapbox using on the orphanages map page
-- [x] Push code

 <h1 align="center">
     <img alt="Happy" title="Happy" src="assets/Happy-Web01.PNG" />